Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Introduction

 Isothermal compressibility ($\kappa_{\rm T}$) is another important thermodynamic observable which gives information about the deviation of a real fluid from a perfect fluid.
 A perfect fluid should be incompressible, i.e. $\kappa_{\rm T}$ = 0. $\kappa_{\rm T}$ describes the relative change in the volume of a system with the change in the pressure at constant temperature.
 To have the proper idea about the equation of state (EOS) of the system, $\kappa_{\rm T}$ has utmost importance. $\kappa_{\rm T}$ is linked to number density fluctuations and it can be expressed in terms of free energy with respect to pressure.
+Back in 1998, it was proposed that the estimation of isothermal compressibility of matter produced in high energy collisions would be possible on an event-by-event basis with a simultaneous measurement of particle multiplicity, volume and temperature of the system \cite{Mrowczynski:1997kz}.
 For a second order phase transition, $\kappa_{\rm T}$ is expected to show a divergence~\cite{Mukherjee:2017elm}.
 It would be interesting to see how the values of $\kappa_{\rm T}$ for a QGP medium compares with well-known fluids we deal with in day-to-day life.
-Recent measurements at the LHC suggests possible formation of QGP-droplets~\cite{ALICE:2017jyt,Khachatryan:2016txc,Bjorken:2013boa,Sahoo:2019ifs} in smaller systems such as $pp$ and $p$-Pb collisions.
+Recent measurements at the LHC suggest possible formation of QGP-droplets~\cite{ALICE:2017jyt,Khachatryan:2016txc,Bjorken:2013boa,Sahoo:2019ifs} in smaller systems such as $pp$ and $p$-Pb collisions.
 The calculation of $\kappa_{\rm T}$ for smaller collision systems would have a significant contribution to the above argument.
 The only way to estimate such a fundamental thermodynamic quantity, $\kappa_{\rm T}$ using experimental inputs is through a theoretical model, and here we have used the established CSPM model \cite{Braun:2015eoa}, which has been very successful in describing a deconfinement phase transition at the extreme conditions of temperature and energy density.
 In a recent work~\cite{Mukherjee:2017elm}, $\kappa_{\rm T}$ is studied as a function of collision energies for the hadronic degrees of freedom using available experimental data, various transport models and hadron resonance gas (HRG) model.
 The estimations of transport models and HRG model show a decrease of $\kappa_{\rm T}$ as a function of collision energy, particularly at lower center-of-mass energies.
-Recently~\cite{Khuntia:2018non}, we have also studied the effect of Hagedorn mass spectrum on $\kappa_{\rm T}$ using HRG model, which lowers down the values of $\kappa_{\rm T}$ particularly at higher collision energies.
-A direct comparison of $\kappa_{\rm T}$ of QCD matter observed in high energy hadron and heavy-ion collisions at the LHC energies, is however not done using experimental inputs, which is the thrust of the present work.
+We have also studied the effect of Hagedorn mass spectrum on $\kappa_{\rm T}$ using HRG model~\cite{Khuntia:2018non}, which lowers down the values of $\kappa_{\rm T}$ particularly at higher collision energies.
+Recently, there are experimental explorations on the possible direct estimation of isothermal compressibility by the ALICE experiment at the LHC \cite{ALICE:2021hkc}.
+However, this measurement gives a conservative upper limit of $\kappa_{\rm T}$ for central Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 TeV because of various reasons like additional uncorrelated particle production and non-thermal sources.